bparanj/crystal/computer/diagnostics/flashing-screen.md

-A flashing laptop screen that becomes dark periodically can be frustrating.
-Here's how to approach this issue:
+How to approach a flashing laptop screen that becomes dark periodically:

 Potential causes: